 As her audience grows, she doesn’t have to reinvent the wheel, she can simply print more pouches with each release.

 If Jen implements this one idea (instead of many) and she focuses on growing her audience and email lists, she’ll be able to reach her goals without having to work longer hours or invest in new marketing strategies.

 If you have questions, comment below and ask me!

 So, here’s what I need you to do next.

 First, sign up to get updates in your inbox:

-Then, be sure to Like and Follow my Page on Facebook.
-I’ll be posting regular updates here!
+Then, be sure to Like and Follow my page on Facebook.
+I’ll be posting regular updates there!

 That’s it!
 It will be a fun adventure, all the way from 0 to $50K on Shopify!